-Guatemala protects this tourism gem by making it a law for all fisherman to catch and release all billfish, therefore, protecting them by law.
+Guatemala protects this tourism gem by making it a law for all fishermen to catch and release all billfish, therefore, protecting them by law.

 The hotel we stayed at while sail fishing was called Casa Viejo lodge.
 They have created an all-inclusive travel lodge with guided fishing tours.
-They also participate in some of the most amazing tournaments for sail fisherman.
-One thing I absolutely loved hearing about was called
+They also participate in some of the most amazing tournaments for sail fishermen.
+One thing I absolutely loved hearing about was called NoSanCoCho.

-I also think this summer is the perfect time for you to get out and get into the water and discover what boating and fishing is all about.
-And let’s just say that if you cannot #VisitGuatemala to do some bill fishing, I am sure you can find a great lake, river or ocean near you to do some recreational fishing this year.
+I also think this summer is the perfect time for you to get out and get into the water and discover what boating and fishing are all about.
+And let’s just say that if you cannot #VisitGuatemala to do some bill fishing, I am sure you can find a great lake, river, or ocean near you to do some recreational fishing this year.